ShayanYawarBhatti/fitnesstrackermicroservice/mitigation_plan.md

 ---

 ### E. If your teammate cannot access/call your microservice, what should they do?
-They should immediately message me on Discord or email me at [your.email@example.com].
+They should immediately message me on Discord.
 I will be available to troubleshoot any issues.

 ---